Christie Whitehill: From Limiting Beliefs to Authentic Success

 CHRISTIE WHITEHILL: Identity that I had.
 Yeah.

-It's, I kind of say, I just want to add for people that are viewing, it's definitely not easy, but neither is holding on to them.
-You know, like when people go, it's just easier to hold on to the beliefs.
-I didn't find that as my life was just miserable when I was doing that.
-But can you take us through a journey as we, you know, it's a great way to probably summarise.
-Well, as you've done that through the years, what's happened with life in various aspects?
+Christie, you've said a lot of really great things.
+What I think would be amazing just to hear is: as you've done that through the years, what's happened with life in various aspects?
 What can you share with us of like, where perhaps where you were then and where you are?
-And I think you've done some of that already.
-But is there, if you put it in sort of a nutshell, what would you say in terms of where you were and where the journey's got you, you know, taking you so far?
+If you put it in sort of a nutshell, what would you say in terms of where you were and where the journey has taken you so far?

-CHRISTIE WHITEHILL: I think, you know, early on starting the journey, you know, by doing the work was very much, in my early 20s, I was quite unconscious.
-And I think, you know, throughout doing the work, I became conscious, more aware.
+CHRISTIE WHITEHILL: I think early on starting the journey, by doing the work, was very much... in my early 20s, I was quite unconscious.
+I think throughout doing the work, I became conscious, more aware.
 And I think the process of uncovering anything that's no longer serving you only helps you to be your more authentic self.
 And I think we're all striving to be more authentic.
 And we all want to feel amazing in our skin.
-And we all want to show up and help people and help and do good in the world.
-And so, I think I recommend for anybody who is wanting to feel good within themselves, be your authentic self, then this kind of work is exactly what you need in order to do it.
+And we all want to show up and help people and do good in the world.

 SRIDHAR KRISHNAMURTI: Yes, you've given her a name.

 CHRISTIE WHITEHILL: And I don't let those stories keep playing and playing and I really stop them in their tracks, then you have so much control in your life, you know?
-Yeah.
-Yeah.
-So yeah, it's, I just recommend it for anybody just wanting to go on this journey.

 SRIDHAR KRISHNAMURTI: Oh, yeah.
 Well, thank you for saying that.
-And, you know, the most inspiring and fulfilling thing for me in my work is just to watch the differences that that, you know, when people do have the courage that you have and don't hide and confront and deal with the stories and, you know, question them, find out what's underneath it, what's true and what isn't true that's been running your life.
-And when I think about your journey over the last 11 years, like it really blows me away to see how far you've come and not just one or two areas, but in every aspect.
+And you know, the most inspiring and fulfilling thing for me in my work is just to watch the differences that happen when people do have the courage that you have and don't hide and confront and deal with the stories and question them: find out what's underneath it, what's true and what isn't true that's been running your life.

-And as you've said, particularly in who you are and how you've you know, you do love yourself and how that's just radiating into everything that you do, you know, including bringing this amazing brand of into wellness so other people can benefit from the physical health side of things.
-You know, Mecca is not a small place to get your products into.
-And so just the things that you're now doing for yourself, for others, it's just been such an inspiring journey until now.
-And it's just been such an amazing experience.
+When I think about your journey over the last 11 years, it really blows me away to see how far you've come—and not just one or two areas, but in every aspect.
+And as you've said, particularly in who you are and how you do love yourself and how that's just radiating into everything that you do—including bringing this amazing brand of Into Wellness so other people can benefit from the physical health side of things.
+Mecca is not a small place to get your products into.
+So just the things that you're now doing for yourself, for others, it's just been such an inspiring journey until now.

 It's like, I mean, you know, I kind of feel like I'm the luckiest person in the world because this is what I get to do for a living and just watch people do what you're doing.
-So all is really left to say, Christie, is thank you again.
+So all that is really left to say, Christie, is thank you again.
 Thank you for taking the time to be here to share your story.
 It's quite an amazing one.
-And I think people will get so much out of listening to you and hopefully they'll have the courage to be able to say, hey, look, you know, I’ve got some things going on and let me get honest about what they might be and start taking a look at that.
+And I think people will get so much out of listening to you and hopefully they'll have the courage to be able to say, "Hey, look, I’ve got some things going on and let me get honest about what they might be and start taking a look at that."
 So, thanks for who you are, for everything you've done and for coming on and sharing with us what you have today.
 It's been absolute gold.
 I really appreciate it.

 CHRISTIE WHITEHILL: Thanks, Sridhar.
 I really appreciate chatting with you today.
 Thank you.